 Draft import health standard for importing specified animal products

-Following the consultation that closed on 27 January 2020, a provisional IHS is now available.
+Following the consultation that closed on 27 January 2020, a provisional IHS was released.

 Provisional IHS for specified animal products [PDF, 843 KB]

 The Import Health Standard (IHS) for Specified Animal Products (SPECPROD.ALL) has been redrafted as one single IHS to manage risk associated with the importation of a number of food and non-food animal products.

 From 29 November 2019 to 27 January 2020 the Ministry for Primary Industries (MPI) invited comment on the draft IHS.

 Full details of the proposed changes were in the consultation documents.

 - Specified animal products import health standard [PDF, 762 KB]

 - Risk management proposal [PDF, 380 KB]

 After consultation on a draft import health standard, MPI publishes a provisional IHS.

 If you made a submission during the consultation, you have 10 working days to notify the director-general of MPI that you intend to request an independent review.
 Reviews are limited to whether specific scientific evidence was given sufficient consideration.